WHAT TO SEE ON A 9-DAY TOUR OF IRELAND

 Spend the night in the Dublin area.

-This morning you start your road trip around Ireland.
+This morning you start your trip around Ireland.
 You’ll cross the country to make your way toward the west coast.
 Through the midlands there are a few worthwhile stops to make on your journey.

 You can immerse yourself in local history at Trim Castle, the largest Anglo-Norman castle in Ireland.
 You could make a pit stop at Kilbeggan Distillery to see how the local whiskey is made.
 You’ll also come across the atmospheric ruins of Clonmacnoise where you could go for a stroll.